manwar/Curio/README.md

-code which passes a connection to a function, which then passes that on to another function, which then creates an object with the connection passed as an argument, etc.  This is what is being avoided; it's a messy way to writer code and prone to error.
+code which passes a connection to a function, which then passes that on to another function, which then creates an object with the connection passed as an argument, etc.  This is what is being avoided; it's a messy way to write code and prone to error.
 2. To have a central place to put object creation logic.
 When there is no central place to put this sort of logic it tends to be haphazardly copy-pasted and sprinkled all over a codebase making it difficult to